 Tips for Fishing with Braid

 1. Add a monofilament backing and spool with tension.
 This significantly reduces slippage and tangles.
-Check out our step-by-step guide on exactly how to do this, with a fishing hack included.
+Check out our step-by-step guide on how to use a baitcaster for exactly how to do this (with a fishing hack included).

-2. Be selective on your knots.
+2. Be selective of your knots.
 Braid slips easily, so we recommend using a palomar knot for added security.